memfault/interrupt/_drafts/gdbundle.md

 Hello World from .gdb
 ```

-It also works with GDB Python scripts, however the filename must end with
+This also works with GDB Python scripts, however the filename must end with
 `-gdb.py`.

 ### .debug_gdb_scripts Section